black1172/Monarchs_PyTorch/README.md

 -Handling extremely large image sizes on just my personal machine and particularly vs code -Finding high res free satellite images that are up to date

+# Key Moments
+Used imaging of each band individually to extract the NIR portion of the image.
+Plants reflect lots of NIR light so they appear distinctly in this band of an image!